El Presidio de Santa Barbara State Historic Park

 One of the two remaining original sections of the Presidio is El Cuartel, the family residence of the soldier assigned to guard the western gate into the Plaza de Armas.
 This building is the oldest remaining in Santa Barbara and the second oldest in California.
 The second remaining original building is the Canedo Adobe, named after the Presidio soldier to whom it was deeded when the Presidio became inactive.

-Also located within the boundaries of El Presidio de Santa Bárbara State Historic Park is the Buenaventura Pico Adobe, an example of a Mexican-period adobe built circa 1830.
+Also located within El Presidio de Santa Bárbara State Historic Park are several historic buildings that post-date the Presidio.
+These include the Buenaventura Pico Adobe, built circa 1830.
 Santiago de la Cruz Pico had arrived in California with the 1776 Anza Expedition and Santiago's grandson Buenaventura and his wife Anita moved into the adobe after their marriage in 1850.
+The Rochín Adobe is an example of an American-period adobe built in 1856 by José María Rochín.
+His wife, Lorenza Ordaz de Rochín, was a descendent of José Francisco Ortega, the first Comandante of the Presidio.

 El Presidio de Santa Bárbara State Historic Park is operated by the Santa Barbara Trust for Historic Preservation under an operating agreement with California State Parks.
-The Santa Barbara Trust’s mission is to preserve, restore, reconstruct and interpret historic sites in Santa Barbara County.
-It engages in archaeological and historical research and publication to expand knowledge about Santa Barbara's history.
+The Santa Barbara Trust for Historic Preservation stewards the past and present of the Presidio Neighborhood and inspires preservation advocacy throughout the County in order to create a more vibrant community.
 The Santa Barbara Trust works closely with California State Parks, the City of Santa Barbara, the County of Santa Barbara and various cultural and educational constituencies to attract and inform a broad audience through its restoration projects, exhibits, living history demonstrations, public events and lectures, and public school programs.
 For more information about the Santa Barbara Trust for Historic Preservation, visit its website at http://www.sbthp.org.